 Chris Morton is a marcom/technical editor, author, proofreader, layout artist, and publisher who has been engaged in the general B2B/B2C, IT, infosec, and medical device realms for over 25 years.

-I've been providing business communications services for over 25 years as an employee, onsite contractor, and now as an independent who operates remotely.
+I've been providing business communications services for over 25 years as an employee, onsite contractor, and now as an independent editor and content creator who operates remotely.

 Please see Chris's Long, Strange Trip for more information.

 Thanks for asking.
 I'm a descendant of James E. Scripps, founder of the Evening News Association (The Detroit News, et al.).
-Collectively, he and his more famous younger siblings (whom he introduced to the business) once owned more US newspapers than did Randolph Hearst.
-(And none built themselves a castle.)
+Collectively, he and his more famous younger siblings (whom he introduced to the business) once owned more US newspapers than Randolph Hearst.
+(But none built themselves a castle.)